zdravkov/kendo-docs/api/web/panelbar.md

         $("#panelbar").data("kendoPanelBar").bind("activate", onActivate);
     </script>

+### collapse

+Triggered when an item of a PanelBar is collapsed.

 #### Event Data

 ##### e.item `Element`

-The activated item of the PanelBar.
+The collapsing item of the PanelBar.

-### collapse

-Triggered when an item of a PanelBar is collapsed.

 #### Attach collapse event handler during initialization; detach via unbind()